liddyjacob/Hive_python/README.md

-# Hive -- The Tabletop Stratagy Game!
+# Hive -- The Tabletop Strategy Game!

 This is an implementation of Hive in Python.
 Here are the planned main features: